Continuing Legal Education Seminars

 Included in these provisions:

 - Experienced attorneys (admitted to the NY Bar more than 2 years) must complete a total of 24 accredited CLE credit hours during each biennial reporting cycle (the two-year period between your attorney registrations).
 At least 4 of these credit hours must be in the Ethics and Professionalism category.
 The remaining credit hours may be in any category of credit.
-See FAQs for Experienced Attorneys.
+Diversity, inclusion and elimination of bias category added in 2018 for experienced attorneys, requiring one credit hour in this category during the registration period.
+Read more

 - Newly admitted attorneys must have at least 16 transitional CLE credit hours in each of the first two years of admission to the Bar, including in each year – before the first anniversary and during the second anniversary - 3 hours in ethics, 6 in skills and 7 in law office management or areas of practice.
 See FAQs for Newly-Admitted Attorneys.